-At year-end 2018, the Icelandic financial sector comprised three large, systemically important banks: Landsbankinn, Íslandsbanki, and Arion Bank.
-In all, fourteen credit institutions are in operation in Iceland: four commercial banks; four savings banks; and five credit institutions, in addition to the State-owned Housing Financing Fund.
-Total credit institution assets amounted to ISK 4,625 billion, including ISK 3,709 billion held by the commercial banks.
-Of the three large commercial banks Icelandic Treasury wholly owns Íslandsbanki and holds 98.2% of the shares in Landsbankinn which itself holds 1.6% of the shares in the bank.
-The ownership of Arion Bank changed a lot in year 2018 as the bank was listed on the Nasdaq stock exchanges in Iceland and
+At the end of September 2020, the Icelandic financial sector comprised three large, domestic systemically important banks: Landsbankinn, Íslandsbanki, and Arion Bank, ("D-SIBs").
+In all, thirteen credit institutions are in operation in Iceland: four commercial banks; four savings banks; and four credit institutions, in addition to the State-owned Housing and Construction Authority.
+Total credit institution assets amounted to ISK 5,605 billion at the end of September 2020, including ISK 4,251 billion held by the commercial banks.
+The assets of the D-SIBs constitute a little less than 97% of total deposit money banks' assets.
+There are no foreign banks operating in Iceland.